Cuneiform Writing: History, Meaning, Symbols, and Facts

-Since the mid-19th century CE, archaeologists have discovered many cuneiform tablets containing Mesopotamian literature and epics like the Atrahasis, The Myth of Etana, The Enuma Elish and The Epic of Gilgamesh.
+Since the mid-19th century CE, archaeologists have discovered many cuneiform tablets that contain Mesopotamian literature and epics like the Atrahasis, The Myth of Etana, The Enuma Elish and The Epic of Gilgamesh.
 The Library of Ashurbanipal, which was discovered by English traveler and archaeologist Sir Austen Henry Layard and Hormuzd Rassam in 1849, had a collection of more than 30,000 clay tablets, mostly written in Akkadian language.
-The library, which was built by the King Ashurbanipal of the Assyrian Empire, contained the famous Epic of Gilgamesh.
+The library, which was built by King Ashurbanipal of the Assyrian Empire, contained the famous Epic of Gilgamesh.

 The Epic of Gilgamesh

 Critically acclaimed Assyriologist George Smith (1840-1876) is credited with translating The Epic of Gilgamesh in 1872 CE.
 It turned out that the account of the Great Flood was not original to the Book of Genesis in the Bible.
 Smith’s numerous trips and excavations of the Library of Ashurbanipal in Nineveh (Kuyunjik in present-day Iraq) unearthed a number of cuneiform clay tablets relating to ancient Mesopotamian creation story.
 Those discoveries and many other more opened the flood gates for other cuneiform tablets to be translated.
 It enabled historians objectively reinterpret the history of those ancient civilizations.

 Cuneiform writing system was significant in the sense that it helped many Mesopotamian civilizations convey a great chunk of knowledge and history.
 It ranks as the most important contribution of the Sumerian civilization, influencing the culture, scholarship and religion of ancient Egyptians, ancient Greeks and Romans.